dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-sso-with-google-gsuite.md

       identifies your company.
     <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/gsuite/gsuite-sso-cloud-config.png" title="GSuite SSO Configuration"/>
 3. Click **Save &amp; Authorize** to authorize your credentials.
-You should be dropped into the GSuite oauth flow and prompted to log into dbt Cloud with your work email address.
+You should be dropped into the GSuite OAuth flow and prompted to log into dbt Cloud with your work email address.
 If authentication is successful, you will be redirected back to the dbt Cloud application.
 4. On the **Verify SSO Credentials** page, verify that a `groups` entry is